thesofakillers/ir1-labs/hw2/ANS.md

 > 9a) 20.0p Counterfactual LTR assumes a relation between a click on a document
 > and the document's relevance.
 What is this assumption?

 In counterfactual LTR it is assumed that a user clicking on a documents means that this document is relevant for this particular user.
 Of course not all clicks can be clear indication of a document's relevance - sometimes the user may have misclicked.
 Therefore part of counterfactual LTR is also modelling click noise.
 However, the assumption is that noise can be resolved by collecting more data.

-TODO - probably need to elaborate more...

 > 9b) 15.0p Give two situations where this assumption does not hold.

 A click may not always indicate document relevance.
 There is also click noise.
 The following are a couple of sitations where a click is due to noise and does not correspond to relevance:

-- Misclick by the user - the user did not really intend to click on the document.
+- A misclick by the user - the user did not really intend to click on the document.
 - Clickbait - a document which intentionally tries to mislead users but is not actually relevant.
-- don't click something that is relevant.

-- you click on something that is not relevant - e.g. clickbait
-- don't click on something that is relevant - preference bias ?? - e.g. brands
-  you don't like or media outlets

-TODO probably need to elaborate more...